guneeshvats/Indian-Court-System-Data-preparation-for-ASR-Whisper-Fine-tuning/report.md

 2. Enhanced diarization accuracy with a better model or maybe a custom trained on indian accented english speech.
 3. Trying more variations of hyperparameter tuning (dynamic lr, batch size, etc.)
 4. Data Augmentation (to have more diverse dataset in order to prevent overfitting)
+5. Can also apply early stopping technique.
+6. Since For our particular use case training can take time but we want our model to be robust and highly accurate considering the sensitivity of the data - we can try with full fine tuning as well unlike PEFT technique that we have used
+7. use Better techqniques for bg noise removal from the audio files like spectral subtraction.

 ---